DevExpress/devextreme-documentation/concepts/05 Widgets/PolarChart/10 Visual Elements/050 Axes/10 Argument Axis.md

 Ticks and grid lines on a discrete axis can be displayed between series points (appropriate for bar series) or across them (appropriate for line series).
 To choose the mode that is more appropriate for your series type, use the [discreteAxisDivisionMode](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/commonAxisSettings/discreteAxisDivisionMode.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/argumentAxis/#discreteAxisDivisionMode') property of the **argumentAxis** configuration object.

 * **Logarithmic Axis Ticks Arrangement**
-You can specify the logarithm base to be used in tick calculation using the [logarithmBase](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/argumentAxis/logarithmBase.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/argumentAxis/#logarithmBase') option.
+You can specify the logarithm base to be used in tick calculation using the [logarithmBase](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/argumentAxis/logarithmBase.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/argumentAxis/#logarithmBase') property.

 * **Rotate and Invert Axis**
 To rotate the chart, use the [startAngle](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/argumentAxis/startAngle.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/argumentAxis/#startAngle') property.
 With the [firstPointOnStartAngle](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/argumentAxis/firstPointOnStartAngle.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/argumentAxis/#firstPointOnStartAngle') option, the first category of a discrete series can be forced to be at the top.